ungive/loon/api/specification.md

 with the respective request ID in the `request_id` field.
 This message is optional.

-The `Success` message should only be sent for `ContentHeader` responses.
+The `Success` message should only be sent for a `ContentHeader` message followed by all required `ContentChunk` messages that complete the response.
-`EmptyResponse` messages should not be acknowledged.
+`EmptyResponse` messages must not be acknowledged.

 ### Disconnect